FEBRUARY 8-9, 2025 marked the KICK-OFF for the celebration of the 350th Anniversary of the Church in Dorchester Parish: 1675-2025

-Our 350th Anniversary Kick-Off Weekend commences on the 210th anniversary of the “Battle of the Ice Mound”, which took place in 1815 off the nearby James and Taylors Islands.
+Our 350th Anniversary Kick-Off Weekend commenced on the 210th anniversary of the “Battle of the Ice Mound”, which took place in 1815 off the nearby James and Taylors Islands.

-Old Trinity Church will be hosting the Chesapeake Independent Blues and the Fort McHenry Guard, both nationally recognized War of 1812 interpretive organizations from Maryland.
-“The Blues” and “The Guard” will be visiting our campus to pay honor to the war veterans who are buried on our sacred grounds — among them, those who fought in the American Revolution and the War of 1812 (including members of the 48th Maryland Regiment).
+Old Trinity Church hosted the Chesapeake Independent Blues and the Fort McHenry Guard, both nationally recognized War of 1812 interpretive organizations from Maryland.
+“The Blues” and “The Guard” visited our campus to pay honor to the war veterans who are buried on our sacred grounds — among them, those who fought in the American Revolution and the War of 1812 (including members of the 48th Maryland Regiment).

 –A fife & drum military salute